netdata/blog/blog/2023-07-07-hidden-costs-ofmonitoring/index.md

 ![stacked-netdata](./img/hidden-costs.png)

 When it comes to monitoring IT infrastructure, the costs you see on the price tag of the tool are often just the tip of the iceberg.
 Below the waterline, a mass of hidden costs can lurk, which can significantly affect the total cost of ownership.

-Here are some of the key areas where these hidden costs can occur.
+In this blogpost we will cover the analysis of two traditional monitoring domains, Open Source observability and Commercial Centralized observability solutions, focusing the direct and indirect impacts when implementing these solution.
+In summary:
+- IT teams face challenges with conventional monitoring tools due to their complexity, time-consuming setup procedures and steep learning curve.
+- Traditional monitoring systems often pose a balancing act between data quality and quantity vs system and cost overheads.
+- Most commercial monitoring systems may result in unforeseen expenses due to data transfer egress costs associated with their operations.
+- There also often an issue with the retention of data, as storing data for a longer period (on vendor's cloud) can result in elevated costs (leave alone the security aspect).
+- Most commercial monitoring systems, charge a premium for using their advanced features and can burn a hole in your pockets.
+The cost of scaling your infrastructure may result in an exponential increase in the monitoring costs.
+- Detailed monitoring acquired through granular, high-resolution metrics can improve the quality of insights and so reducing the time to troubleshoot.
+The cost of delayed RCAs can reach 6 digit figures in a matter of minutes.
+- Tool with enhanced usability decrease the need of training or hiring specialized individuals, individuals with varying ranges of expertise should readily understand and use it.
+- The adoption of an optimal tool can lead to significant cost savings, increased transparency, and improved system reliability.
+- There is a need to adopt monitoring tools that are simple, customizable, and scalable to address these challenges and hidden costs.

 ## Prometheus & Grafana (Open Source Monitoring references)